 Common Name: Incomati suckermouth

-The Incomati Suckermouth is native to Crocodile-Incomati system in Africa.
-Found in rocky rapids and cascades, preferring deeper water over cobbles, it feeds on benthic invertebrates such as mayfly and caddis fly nymphs, blackfly and midge larvae and small snails.
-Breeds during summer and is a partial spawner.
+Native to the Crocodile-Incomati system in Africa, Chiloglanis bifurcus is found in rocky rapids and cascades, preferring deeper water over cobbles.
+It feeds on benthic invertebrates such as mayfly and caddis fly nymphs, blackfly and midge larvae and small snails.
+It breeds during the summer and is a partial spawner.

 CARES Family: Mochokidae - Upside-down Catfish (Squeakers)